 Outstanding Graduate Student Instructor Award

-The Outstanding Graduate Student Instructor (OGSI) Award honors over 200 UC Berkeley GSIs each year for their outstanding work in the teaching of undergraduates.
+The Outstanding Graduate Student Instructor (OGSI) Award honors UC Berkeley GSIs each year for their outstanding work in teaching on the Berkeley campus.
 These OGSI recipients are nominated from within their teaching department.
-The GSI Teaching & Resource Center gives the award recipients certificates of distinction and a celebratory ceremony in the spring.
-In addition, currently enrolled graduate students who receive the OGSI award will receive a $250 stipend,* sponsored by the Dean of the Graduate Division, to applaud outstanding GSIs.
+The GSI Teaching & Resource Center provides the award recipients with certificates of distinction.
+Though the GSI Center is unable to host a reception this spring due to the pandemic, we plan to continue this celebratory practice in the future.

 Each department is asked to establish criteria and decide upon the evidence that it will use to determine the award.
 Criteria may include the following: